matthewdoerksen/elasticsearch_service/README.md

-# base_project
+# ElasticSearchService
-A simple Dropwizard project serving as the base for adding on bits and pieces to build a full application.
+A simple Dropwizard-based project which allows you to get an ElasticSearch machine up and running easily.
+See https://github.com/matthewdoerksen/elasticsearch_service/issues to see what needs to be implemented as well as bug tracking.

 For a walkthrough of this project, its evolution and tutorials, please see http://restfuljavaforbeginners.weebly.com.

-Releases (https://github.com/matthewdoerksen/base_project/releases) are tagged (and released) such that they include the incremental changes from past projects.
+Releases (https://github.com/matthewdoerksen/elasticsearch_service/releases/) are tagged (and released) such that they include the incremental changes from past projects.
 They should follow the convention of major.minor.revision where:

 1) Major changes cause breakage to occur between project versions.
 If this occurs, what breaks should be noted in the release notes (along with any workarounds, if necessary).

-2) Minor changes include new features that do not break backwards compatibility (such as logging and an example of Lombok) in v1.1.
+2) Minor changes include new features that do not break backwards compatibility (such as new endpoints).

 3) Revisions include minor bug fixes, comments, etc. not big enough to be included as a minor change.